Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 // ....
 </code></pre>

 First of all we will need to import [`useEffect` hook](https://reactjs.org/docs/hooks-effect.html) from React.
-We mentioned that we don't import anything from React but using useEffect in our stories instead of in our `example.tsx` is correct way of initialising component javascript.
-Initialising component javascript should display count button and number of times it was clicked.
+Component TSX templates aim to make no framework assumption, so Origami users can benefit from templates in production whilst using other frameworks such as React.
+Our Storybook demos on the other hand are private and are not included in other projects, these are written specifically in React.
+Initialising component javascript with `useEffect` should display the count button and number of times it was clicked.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-25-storybook.png" />